wp-plugins/runkeeper-widget/readme.txt

 = 2.0 =
 * Activities are now links.
 This way you can click on an activity in the widget and see the actual activity in Runkeeper.

+= 3.0 =
+* Runkeeper changed their URL slightly, so this is fixing that issue.

 == Upgrade Notice ==